TVIND ALERT

 also took over seven lorries.

-Now UFF starts again with the main office in Stockholm, a regional office in Ängelholm and shops in Stockholm, Linköping, Helsingborg and Malmö.
+Now UFF starts again with the main office in Stockholm, a regional office in ngelholm and shops in Stockholm, Linkping, Helsingborg and Malm.

 30 of 148 employees can keep their work.